finos/common-domain-model/docs/cdm-overview.md

     -   Mapping (Synonym)
--   **Executable code distribution**, automatically generated from the model definitions expressed in the Rosetta DSL using [available code generators](#).
+-   **Executable code distribution**, automatically generated from the model definitions expressed in the Rosetta DSL using [available code generators](https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-code-generators/#what-code-generators-are-available)(#).
 Once a code generator is implemented for a particular language, the corresponding code generation is included as part of the CDM build and release process, allowing the CDM to be automatically distributed in that language going forward.